-October is National Family History Month.
-Below, learn the story of Jim Graham and how he came to learn that his father was Catholic priest Father Thomas Sullivan.
+The story of Jim Graham and how he came to learn that his father was a Catholic priest, Father Thomas Sullivan.

-Jim Graham,73, from South Carolina finally received confirmation this week that Catholic priest Father Thomas Sullivan from New Bedford Massachusetts is his biological father.
+Jim Graham,73, from South Carolina finally received confirmation in September 2018 that Catholic priest Father Thomas Sullivan from New Bedford Massachusetts is his biological father.

 From that fateful news in December 1993, Graham’s mission was clear.
 He embarked on a decade's long journey to determine whether or not Father Sullivan was his biological father.
 He knocked on doors, followed leads, and asked all the questions he could.